-Dr Lina Dencik is Senior Lecturer at Cardiff University’s School of Journalism, Media and Culture.
+Dr Lina Dencik is Professor at Cardiff University’s School of Journalism, Media and Culture.
 Her research interests broadly concern developments in media and technology and social and political change.
 She has published extensively in the areas of globalisation theory, activism and digital media.
 Currently, she is doing work in the areas of datafication and implications for understandings of social justice, looking particularly at the governance and experiences of resource-poor and marginalised communities.
 Lina is Co-Director of the Data Justice Lab.

 Philippa Metcalfe is a PhD candidate at the Data Justice Lab, as part of the ERC funded DATAJUSTICE project.
 She investigates how the datafication of society is affecting migrant and refugee communities in Europe, focusing on border policing, asylum process and access to welfare.
 Philippa has previously carried out research on migration, humanitarianism and European asylum policy, conducting fieldwork in Greece with migrant solidarity groups.
 She has completed a BA in Social Anthropology at University of Sussex (2013), and MSc in Social and Public Policy at Cardiff University (2017).